zoofishancode/Calculator/README.md

-Implemented React.js and CSS in this project.
+Implemented React.js, HTML and CSS in this project.
 This WebApp is deployed through Netlify.
 To visit click the following link: https://simple-calcie.netlify.app/